junhb/simpleATMcontroller/README.md

 # simpleATMcontroller
 A simple ATM controller designed for assessment purposes.
 As required by the design specification, functions, classes, and methods are implemented.
-This program can be extended with interfaces.
+This program can be extended by adding interfaces.
 # Installation
 <strong>Step 1:</strong> Download the source from the terminal:
 <pre><code>git clone https://github.com/junhb/simpleATMcontroller